 Blade Elevation: Vertical point of impact can be changed by lowering or raising the front blade.
 Loosen the set screw as explained above.
 Again, using the slotted adjusting wrench, turn the blade clockwise to lower the blade and raise the point of impact.
 Turn the blade counterclockwise to raise the blade and lower the point of impact.

-Removing the Sight Hoods: The front hood can be removed by
+Removing the Sight Hoods: The front hood can be removed by sliding it forward off the sight base.

 With the sight adjusting wrench, rotate the blade to the desired width.